 Furthermore, the recent reemergence of interest in classical education is an exciting trend.
 Both Christians and non-Christians have been discovering the benefits of a classical methodology that was jettisoned about 150 years ago.
 For most children, a classical education is still the best way of preparing them for whatever vocation into which the Lord calls them.
 Numerous new classical Christian schools have been started over the past twenty years providing remarkable confirmation of the value of this method.

-Samuel Fuller School began in fall 2008 with nine families and 12 students in grades K-3 and has been adding a grade each year.
-Thirty three families and 55 students are enrolled in grades K-8 in fall 2013.
+Samuel Fuller School began in fall 2008 with nine families and twelve students in grades K-3rd and added a grade each year until 2013.
+Thirty-two families and fifty-one full time students are enrolled in grades K-8th for the 2014/2015 school year, and for the first time this year we have three homeschooled students enrolled in our music and art classes.
 The school meets in the Christian Education Building of the First Congregational Church in Middleborough, which is conveniently located in the center of southeastern Massachusetts at the intersection of Routes 44 and 105.

 Read some testimonials from parents.